LLazarek/blame-evaluation-gt/writing/reviews/pldi-rebuttal-high-level-first.md

 > might give different/interesting results.

 Yes, the approach could be applied.
+ll: TODO worth a sentence saying that this would probably not be worthwhile to do?

 > line 517: the difference between #1 and #2 here again relies on the
 > surprising property (to the unfamiliar) that Typed Racket has a notion